Publications

 Edward P. O’Brien, Prajwal Ciryam, Michele Vendruscolo, and 1 more author

-Accounts of Chemical Research, 2014
+Accounts of Chemical Research, May 2014

 3. Kinetic modelling indicates that fast-translating codons can coordinate cotranslational protein folding by avoiding misfolded intermediates